Repetitive Motion and Stress Injuries & Workers’ Compensation Settlement Benefits

 These injuries can sometimes be called repetitive motion injuries, repetitive strain injuries or simply RSI.

-How Workers Compensation Can Help with RSI
+How Workers Compensation Can Help with Repetitive Stress Injuries

 Workers’ compensation is designed to pay for injured workers’ lost wages and accumulated bills from medical care.
 Workers’ comp will also continue to pay for necessary medical expenses related to an injury after an employee returns to work.

 Unlike a personal injury claim, though, workers’ compensation does not provide compensation for pain and suffering from the work injury.
 Most any injury, if it occurs on the job, is covered by workers’ comp, even if the injury was the workers’ own fault.